SHird/lociNGS/README.txt

 Wed Aug  3 09:13:53 [initandlisten] build sys info: Darwin erh2.10gen.cc 9.6.0 Darwin Kernel Version 9.6.0: Mon Nov 24 17:37:00 PST 2008; root:xnu-1228.9.59~1/RELEASE_I386 i386 BOOST_LIB_VERSION=1_40
 Wed Aug  3 09:13:53 [initandlisten] waiting for connections on port 27017 Wed Aug  3 09:13:53 [websvr] web admin interface listening on port 28017

+Leave this window open as you run lociNGS.

 1.1.2.
 Correctly shutting down MongoDB
 When you are finished with lociNGS and MongoDB, you must shut down MongoDB correctly.
 Click on the terminal window then press Control + C (the control button and the "c" button at once).
 If you don't do this, you'll have to find a file and delete it before you can get MongoDB running again – spotlight the file "mongod.lock" then drag it to the trash.